Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Entropy change for a first-order FM-PM transition induced by giant an Hove singularity: the case of fcc lattice

 where

-being the effective Fermi level of $\sigma$ spin subband for HFA solution for $n$ and $m$, see~Eqs.~(\ref{eq:n-Stoner}--\ref{eq:m-Stoner}).
-An entropy per site and one spin subband for non-interacting electrons with spectrum $\epsilon_{\kk}$ and Fermi level $E_{\rm F}$ is
+being the effective Fermi level of $\sigma$ spin subband for HFA solution, see~Eqs.~(\ref{eq:n-Stoner}--\ref{eq:m-Stoner}).
+An~entropy per site and one spin subband for non-interacting electrons with spectrum $\epsilon^{\rm fcc}_{\kk}$ and Fermi level $E_{\rm F}$ is